Value pluralism: Adherents

 Isaiah Berlin suggested that James Fitzjames Stephen, rather than himself, deserved credit for fathering value-pluralism.
 Stephen had observed: "There are innumerable differences which obviously add to the interest of life, and without which it would be unendurably dull.
 Again, there are differences which can neither be left unsettled nor be settled without a struggle, and a real one, but in regard to which the struggle is rather between inconsistent forms of good than between good and evil.
 In cases of this sort no one need see an occasion for anything more than a good-tempered trial of strength and skill, except those narrow-minded fanatics whose minds are incapable of taking in more than one idea at a time, or of having a taste for more things than one, which one thing is generally a trifle.
 There is no surer mark of a poor, contemptible, cowardly character than the inability to conduct disputes of this sort with fairness, temper, humanity, goodwill to antagonists, and a determination to accept a fair defeat in good part and to make the best of it."

 William James, influenced by Fitzjames Stephen, endorsed value-pluralism in an essay on "The Moral Philosopher and the Moral Life", which he first delivered as a lecture in 1891.
 He wrote that none "of the measures [of goodness] that have been actually proposed has, however, given general satisfaction ...
 The various ideals have no common character apart from the fact that they are ideals.
 No single abstract principle can be so used as to yield to the philosopher anything like a scientifically accurate and genuinely useful casuistic scale."

 Joseph Raz and many others have done further work clarifying and defending value-pluralism.
-For instance, political philosopher William Galston, former policy advisor to President Bill Clinton, has defended a Berlinian approach to value pluralism in books like Liberal Pluralism.

 Social psychologist Philip E. Tetlock, studies and identifies with value pluralism.

+Nietzsche could be seen as an advocate of value pluralism, because he wanted individuals to create their own values.
+By doing so they could become the übermensch.
+This means he believed that values created by individuals are equally valid as other values.
+Under this interpretation Nietzsche is not a moral objectivist, moral relativist, nor a moral nihilist.